NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] insert appropriate delays in TSC2007 read cycle; we have noise problems
 - [x] consider removing all deletions of FreeRTOS objects and switching to heap_1
   - I considered it. it's not gonna happen
 - [x] move/redirect config headers to a config/ dir